cganelli/cheap-lazy-ecommerce/SECURITY_AUDIT.md

 ## Executive Summary

 This security audit was conducted to identify and remediate vulnerabilities before the website launch.
 Critical issues were found and fixed, including unauthenticated admin API endpoints, missing input validation, and lack of security headers.
+Additional security hardening includes rate limiting, security event logging, admin UI removal from production, and security.txt implementation for responsible disclosure.

 ## Critical Issues Fixed ✅